chai-nadig/Vehicle-Detection-And-Tracking/writeup.md

 ### Sliding Window Search

-#### 1. Describe how (and identify where in your code) you implemented a sliding window search.
-How did you decide what scales to search and how much to overlap windows?
+1. Code cell 13 has the code that does the sliding window search

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+2. I decided to go with a scale of 1.5 because anything lesser would give too many boxes to search.
+Anything more would create boxes that are large and would miss smaller cars.

-![alt text][image3]
+3. I decided to go with an overlap of 75% to cover as much of the image as possible.
+I wanted to scan the image thorougly.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?